-Provide rescue breathing as necessary if there is no breathing or breathing continues to be shallow, lay the person on their back and continue to perform rescue breathing while waiting for the naloxone to take effect, the person breathes for themselves, or EMS arrives.
+Stay with the person and monitor and intervene for respiratory distress.
+If there is no breathing or breathing continues to be slow (less than 5 breaths/minute), continue to administer doses of naloxone every 2-3 minutes.
+Between doses, continue to perform rescue breathing while waiting for the return of an effective breathing pattern, or the arrival of EMS.
 If they are breathing on their own, place them in the recovery position, on their side and support the body with one bent knee with the face turned to the side.

-REPEAT NALOXONE ADMINISTRATION IF SYMPTOMS CONTINUE.
-The duration of action of most opioids is likely to exceed the 30-90 minutes that naloxone will be effective, resulting in a return of respiratory and/or central nervous system depression, even after an initial improvement in symptoms.
+Repeat naloxone administration if overdose symptoms present again.
+The duration of action of most opioids may exceed the 30-90 minutes that naloxone will be effective, resulting in a return of respiratory and/or central nervous system depression, even after an initial improvement in symptoms.
 If the desired response is not obtained after 2 or 3 minutes, another dose of naloxone may be administered if available.